TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 this use-case.
 If you're interested in learning more, check out the [official docs](https://cloud.google.com/kms/) -- seriously, they're great.

-For our use-case, here's the important part: KMS let's you create arbitrary keyrings and arbitrary keys within those keyrings, where each key can be used to encrypt or decrypt some arbitrary blob.
-Furthermore, it let's you specify IAM roles which have encryption and/or decryption access using that key -- the fact that you can specify either or is important here.
+For our use-case, here's the important part: KMS lets you create arbitrary keyrings and arbitrary keys within those keyrings, where each key can be used to encrypt or decrypt some arbitrary blob.
+Furthermore, it lets you specify IAM roles which have encryption and/or decryption access using that key -- the fact that you can specify either or is important here.